DETAILED ACTION

 (b) CONCLUSION.—The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the inventor or a joint inventor regards as the invention.

-Claims 7, 12, and 13 are rejected under 35 U.S.C.
+Claims 17-18 are rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

-Regarding Claim 13, Line 3 recites “the induction hating coil”.
+Regarding Claim 17, Lines 5-6 recite “the induction heatable element”.
 There is insufficient antecedent basis for this limitation in the claim, since it has not been previously recited.
-It is unclear if this refers to the coil that has been previously recited.
-For purposes of examination, it is believed there is a typographical error of the term “heating”.
+It is unclear what element the claim refers to, if it is the susceptor or requiring both a susceptor and a separate element.

 Allowable Subject Matter

-Claims 7 and 12, as far as they are definite and understood, would be allowable if rewritten or amended to overcome the rejection(s) under 35 U.S.C.
+Claims 17-18, as far as they are definite and understood, would be allowable if rewritten or amended to overcome the rejection(s) under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), 2nd paragraph, set forth in this Office action.

 Conclusion